timrulebosch/dse.ncodec/dse/ncodec/examples/flexray/README.md

 ## Use Cases
 * Bridge - Connect NCodec nodes to a FlexRay bus (real or virtual).
-  - Question: dervive timing from frames (header), or explicitly from an API?
+  - Question: derive timing from frames (header), or explicitly from an API?
 * WUP - WUP from pin or bus.
 * Startup - Coldstart sequence.
 * TxRx - Example of Tx/Rx between NCodec and FlexRay Interrace.